nodejs/node/doc/api/http2.md

 });
 ```

-*Note*: The HTTP/1 specification forbids trailers from containing HTTP/2
+The HTTP/1 specification forbids trailers from containing HTTP/2 pseudo-header
-pseudo-header fields (e.g. `':status'`, `':path'`, etc).
-An `'error'` event
+fields (e.g. `':status'`, `':path'`, etc).
+An `'error'` event will be emitted
-will be emitted if the `getTrailers` callback attempts to set such header
+if the `getTrailers` callback attempts to set such header fields.
-fields.

 #### http2stream.respondWithFD(fd[, headers[, options]])
 <!-- YAML